 Conservation biology is a highly interdisciplinary field, requiring careful consideration of biological, economic, and sociological issues.
 Solutions to biodiversity conservation and environmental challenges are even more complex.
 Yet, conservation is a topic of timely importance in order to safeguard biological diversity.
 Utilizing articles from the primary literature, course topics will include invasive species, restoration, climate change, and biodiversity banking, as well as how to determine appropriate conservation priorities.
 Three classroom hours per week.

 Requisite: BIOL 230 or permission of the instructor.
 Not open to first-year students.
 Limited to 14 students.
 Fall semester.
-Lecturer Levin.2016-17: Offered in Fall 2016
+Lecturer Levin.2017-18: Offered in Spring 2018

 (Offered as BIOL 450 and NEUR 450.)
 Concentrating on reading and interpreting primary research, this course will focus on classic and soon-to-be classic neurophysiology papers.
 We will discuss the seminal experiments performed in the 1950s that led to our understanding of action potentials; experiments in the 1960s and 1970s that unlocked how synapses function; and more recent research that combines electrophysiology with optical methods and genetic techniques to investigate the role of many of the molecular components predicted by the work from the earlier decades.
 Assignments will include written reviews of literature as well as oral presentations.